 Assisted Living Market Sector Overview

-The Assisted Living healthcare sector is highly specialized and requires its own market access strategy for healthcare product and healthcare service companies to successfully engage its key customer accounts, payers, group purchasing organizations, wholesalers, distributors, medical suppliers plus other supply chain and procurement stakeholders.
+The Assisted Living healthcare sector requires its own market access strategy for healthcare product and healthcare service companies to successfully engage its key customer accounts, payers, group purchasing organizations, wholesalers, distributors, medical suppliers plus other supply chain and procurement stakeholders.
 Assisted Living facilities, which number approximately 28,000 in the United States and provide care for over 1 million people, are a healthcare market segment coming under significantly more regulation, reduced reimbursement and competitive challenges.

 About 70% of persons over age 65 will require some sort of care provided by Assisted Living and/or Long Term Care.
 The average age of patients is roughly 80 years of age, about 70 percent of them are female.
-There is a lesser number of professional medical staff on premises than nursing facilities (Long Term Care or " LTC ", Skilled Nursing Facilities or " SNF " ); patients in Assisted Living facilities require less advanced healthcare support.
-While they are less regulated than LTC or SNF facilities, Assisted Living is coming under greater scrutiny for care and cost standards by municipal, state and federal agencies including the National Center for Assisted Living ( NCAL ).
+There is a lesser number of professional medical staff on premises than Long Term Care/ LTC or Skilled Nursing Facilities/SNF ").
+Patients in Assisted Living facilities require less advanced healthcare support.
+While they are less regulated than LTC or SNF facilities, Assisted Living is coming under greater scrutiny for care and cost standards by municipal, state and federal agencies including the National Center for Assisted Living (NCAL).